animate-css/animate.css/docsSource/sections/06-migration.md

 Notice that depending on your project's configuration, this might change a bit.

-In case of using a CDN, just update the link on your HTML:
+In case of using a CDN, update the link in your HTML:

 from: